-Kennealy combines a successful track record in the private sector with a strong commitment to the public good.
-He began his career in private equity at TA Associates, a Boston-based firm.
-In 1997, he joined Spectrum Equity, a private equity firm founded in 1994 with offices in Boston and San Francisco.
-During his more than 15 years at Spectrum, he helped grow the firm to become an established market leader with nearly $5 billion in assets under management and investments in over 100 high-growth internet, software and information services companies.
-After his career in private equity, Kennealy spent two years as Special Advisor to the Receiver at Lawrence Public Schools, where he worked with the state-appointed superintendent/receiver on strategic and financial initiatives to support the school district’s turnaround plan.
+Kennealy combines a successful track record in business with a strong commitment to public service.
+He began his career in private equity at TA Associates.
+In 1997, he joined Spectrum Equity, a firm founded in 1994.
+During his more than 15 years at Spectrum, he helped grow the firm to become an established market leader with nearly $5 billion in assets under management and investments in over 100 high-growth companies in the information economy.
+After his career in private equity, Kennealy spent two years as Special Advisor to the Receiver at Lawrence Public Schools, working with the state-appointed superintendent/receiver on the school district’s turnaround plan.

 Prior to joining Governor Baker’s Cabinet as Secretary at the end of 2018, Kennealy served as Assistant Secretary for Business Growth at EOHED beginning in early 2015, playing an integral role in advancing the Administration’s strategy for job creation and business development.